-Emily Barlow, LMFTA is a Licensed Marriage and Family Therapist Associate and is currently accruing hours towards her full licensure.
-She received her Master’s degree in Marriage and Family Therapy from Pfeiffer University and her Bachelor’s degree from East Carolina University.
+Emily Barlow, LMFT is a Licensed Marriage and Family Therapist who received her Master’s degree in Marriage and Family Therapy from Pfeiffer University and her Bachelor’s degree from East Carolina University.
 Emily has worked in various settings such as mental health hospitals and private practices and has experience treating a variety of mental health challenges, including sexual concerns, substance use disorders, anxiety, depression, trauma, stress, emotional regulation, and family/couple conflict.
 Emily is LGBTQ+ affirming and supports all relationship structures in her work.

 Emily is in network with most BCBS PPO plans (but not Blue Value, Local, or Home).
 We are also able to submit claims to Cigna under Dr. Nabar’s name for Emily’s services.
 Emily sees clients in our Cary office and via telehealth.

 Emily has a passion for helping people.
 She believes in a holistic approach to helping the mind, the body, and the soul.
 Emily believes that all parts of the self are connected; therefore, when you nurture each one individually, it has a positive effect on your overall well-being.
 Through mindfulness, movement, and verbal processing, it will be her goal to help you navigate the struggles of life with kindness, empathy, and support.